campescassiano/system-tray-for-nord-vpn/NOTES.md

 - [ ] Add thread that keeps checking status
 - [ ] Install script
 - [ ] Uninstall script
+- [ ] Split the SystemTrayIcon class into a separated file

 ## Known issues